Anaminus/rbxmk/doc/sources.md

 Size    | number  | The size of the file, in bytes.
 ModTime | number  | The modification time of the file, in Unix time.

-stat throws an error if the file does not exist.
+stats returns nil if the file does not exist.
+An error will be thrown if a problem otherwise occurred while getting the metadata.

 #### fs.write
 [fs.write]: #user-content-fswrite